 If tmux reports there is no space for another pane, enlarge the terminal or close an unused pane before splitting again.

-- List the panes to confirm the window now has an upper pane and a lower active pane.
+- List the panes to confirm the lower pane is active.

 - Move back to the upper pane when work should continue there.